One of the most overlooked and under-used SEO techniques is internal linking.

 Due to the success of this tactic, I created a script to find existing opportunities where keywords exist on a page but do not link to the relevant page.
 This has allowed me to quickly find 1000s of internal linking opportunities on a single site in minutes.

-Driving Traffic to Product Pages
+#7.
+Send Traffic to Product Pages

 Link from blog posts to product pages

 Typically, we employ internal linking strategies that either lead back to our course shop or to specific products related to topics in individual blog posts.
 Because, overall, we use our blog to discuss different ideas and subjects that are important to the niches and industries we serve.